-The Council requires drivers to meet the group 2 standard of fitness that is applied to other professional drivers and uses the D4 form to collect this information, but the Council does not currently require medicals at the same frequency as PSV or HGV drivers.
+The Council requires drivers to meet the group 2 standard of fitness that is applied to other professional drivers and uses the D4 form to collect this information.
+The current policy specifies that the medical should be completed by the drivers own GP, but does not currently require medicals at the same frequency the DVLA.

 The DVLA are responsible for issuing PSV and HGV driver licences and require a group 2 medical assessment recorded on the D4 form, on first application and then again at 45 years of age, then every 5 years until the driver turns 65 and then every year.
 The proposal is to adopt the same frequency of medical assessment used by the DVLA.